blabla1337/skf-flask/skf/markdown/code_examples/asp/17-code_example--Crossdomain.xml_--.md

 Crossdomain.xml
 -------

-**Example:**
+## Example:

 	A bad example of a crossdomain.xml would be:

-	:::xml
 	<?xml version="1.0" ?>
 	<cross-domain-policy>
 	  <site-control permitted-cross-domain-policies="master-only"/>